 Breathing

 You might be tempted to hold your breath while you’re lifting weights.
 Don’t hold your breath.
 Instead, breathe out as you lift the weight and breathe in as you lower the weight.
-Lowering weight requires less exertion, which makes it an ideal time to inhale.
+Lowering weights requires less exertion, which makes it an ideal time to inhale.
 By breathing correctly, you’ll be able to lift more and limit fainting and injury.

 Muscles